 Although primary bone cancer accounts for less than 0.2 percent of all cancers, those who are affected need specialized treatment and care.
-Norton Cancer Institute is staffed with orthopedic oncologists: Peter Buecker, M.D., and Shawn L. Price, M.D., These oncologists specialize in the treatment and care of adults and children with malignant and benign conditions of bone and soft tissues and are experts in limb-sparing surgery.
-They also provide specialized care for patients with metastatic bone cancer and are involved in ongoing clinical research.
+Norton Cancer Institute is staffed with orthopedic oncologist Shawn L. Price, M.D., Dr. Price is specialized in the treatment and care of adults and children with malignant and benign conditions of bone and soft tissues and are experts in limb-sparing surgery.
+He also provides specialized care for patients with metastatic bone cancer and are involved in ongoing clinical research.

 Understanding Bone Cancer